archusXIV/ArchlabsIso/README.md

 # ArchlabsIso

 ### ChangeLog
-- added zram as an option in the swap menu (default parameters: ram / 2).
+- Added zram as an option in the swap menu (default parameters: ram / 2).
 - Fixed weird EOF indentation after removing mixed-indent blocks of code.
 - Removed virtualbox-guest-dkms package from the installer because it does not exist anymore.
 - Fixed /etc/mkinitcpio.conf by changing archiso_kms to kms in the HOOKS array.